AbhiB176/IntroMLCapstone/README.md

 # Intro ML Capstone — Housing Price Prediction

-Capstone project for an **Introductory Machine Learning** course at UNC Charlotte.
+Capstone project for a **graduate-level Introductory Machine Learning** course at UNC Charlotte.
 This project compares **classical regression models** with **research-inspired ensemble methods** on the Ames Housing dataset (Kaggle).

 The focus is on **preprocessing, model comparison, and generalization**, not leaderboard optimization.